borilla/chai-in-viewport/README.md

 # chai-in-viewport

+Chai plugin to check if a DOM element is currently within the visible viewport

+## Introduction

 `chai-in-viewport` is an extension to the chai assertion library that provides new assertions to assert that a DOM element is within the browser's currently visible viewport (i.e. is not scrolled out of view)